gotoconnecttestuser-arch/letsplay-growtermsandconditions/README.md

 By opting in to Let’s Play N Grow’s SMS Messaging Service, you consent to receive recurring customer care messages.
 These messages include, but are not limited to:

-Session appointment notifications and schedule changes Late pick-up alerts
-Updates about your child’s day or participation Customer support or general service announcements
+Type of Messages:
+Let’s Play N Grow uses text messages solely to communicate:

+Appointment reminders
+Session updates
+Important notifications (such as late arrivals or changes in pick-up or drop-off times) Regular updates on your child’s daily activities (such as participation in learning activities, meals, or social interactions)
+We do not send marketing or promotional messages via SMS. `

 For assistance, text HELP to the number from which you received messages.